Schwarber homers on 1st pitch, Phillies beat A’s 6-1 and stretch win streak to 4

 JP Sears (1-4) gave up four runs and four hits in seven innings, including three home runs.
 He has allowed 17 home runs this season.

+“Tonight the long ball really beat us early,” A’s manager Mark Kotsay said.
+“For JP to get through seven, that shows that grit we talk about a lot.
+He made some mistakes to some good hitters.”

-Philadelphia is averaging 5.9 runs over the past 13 games.
-The Phillies have hit 19 homers in that span, with Schwarber hitting six homers in his past 12 games.
+Philadelphia is averaging 5.9 runs over its past 13 games.
+The Phillies have hit 19 homers in that span, with Schwarber hitting six in 12 games.

-Schwarber started the game when he Sears’ first pitch, an up fastball, for his 19th home.
-Realmuto h
+Schwarber hit Sears’ first pitch, a high fastball, for his 19th home run.

+“A leadoff homer, first pitch of the game, it just kind of stuns people,” Phillies manager Rob Thomson said.

 Realmuto hit a solo shot leading off the second, and Bohm added a two-run homer in the fourth.